tigerfarm/arduino/Altair101/asm/programs/README.md

 opInrDcr.asm            INR : Increment value in the registers: A,B,C,D,E,H,L.
-                        DCR : Decrement value in the registers: A,B,C,D,E,H,L. opMov.asm               MOV : Move values between the registers: A,B,C,D,E,H,L. opCpi.asm               CPI : Compare immediate decimal, or an EQU value, with register A.
+                        DCR : Decrement value in the registers: A,B,C,D,E,H,L. opMov.asm               MOV : Move values between the registers: A,B,C,D,E,H,L. opCpi.asm               CPI #: Compare immediate number(#) and an EQU value, with register A.
-                            Register data == A, set Zero bit to 1.
-Carry bit = 0.
+                            # == A, set Zero bit to 1, Carry bit = 0.
-                            Register data != A, set Zero bit to 0.
+                            # != A, set Zero bit to 0.
-                            Register > A, Carry bit = 1.
+                            # > A, Zero bit to 0, Carry bit = 1.
-                            Register < A, Carry bit = 0.
+                            # < A, Zero bit to 0, Carry bit = 0.
                         JZ  Jump to a, if zero  bit equals 1, flag is set.
                         JNZ Jump to a, if Zero  bit equals 0, flag is not set.
                         JC  Jump to a, if Carry bit equals 1, flag is set.
                         JNC Jump to a, if Carry bit equals 0, flag is not set. opCmp.asm               CMP : Compare register A with the other registers: B,C,D,E,H,L, and M. Register M, is memory data, H:L.